Platform Masters - Will you be the world's next platform master?

 Q. When you finally release Platform Masters, how will I buy it?

 A. Regnow is otherwise guaranteed.
-Steam and Desura are considered as alternatives.
-One of my greatest dreams would be seeing a boxed version on store shelves, but short of paying something like $500 for a publisher, this isn't much of an option.
-If you can find a publisher with a print-on-demand-type service, much like Lulu is for books, where I can design my own covers, disk labels, instruction manuals and whatever else I may need.
+This is because I already have an account with Regnow from selling "The Supernatural Olympics 2.4".
+Another alternative that I'm highly considering is Steam.
+The last alternative is Desura.
+One of my greatest dreams would be seeing a boxed version on store shelves, but short of paying something like $5000+ for a publisher, this isn't much of an option.
+If you can find a publisher with a print-on-demand-type service, much like Lulu is for books, where I can design my own covers, disk labels, instruction manuals, and whatever else I may need, I would appreciate it.
 I've even got a whole 3 or so pages in my design document explaining how the box is to be designed, if I could do this.
-Although unknown, 75 MB is a bit big for a download - it puts a lot of bandwidth strain on a server.
-It's much too big to put on my site's server - I'll quickly and easily max out the bandwidth limit, given the high amount of attention toward it.
-I have a feeling that within the first 2 days alone, I'll be maxing out my main site's bandwidth which may bring the site down.
+Although unknown, 1 GB is a very big for a download - it puts a lot of bandwidth strain on a server.
+It's way too big to put on my site's server - I'll quickly and easily max out the bandwidth limit, given the high amount of attention toward it.
+Given the amount of attention PM has, announcing it's release, I'd eat up 1 TB of bandwidth in just the first few hours alone.
+Shared hosting can't handle that and a dedicated server would just be crippled.
+So, I can't have it on PM's site's server it has to be on another server that can handle the very high transfer rates.

 3.5 Strategy guides